Munene84/delani_studio/README.md

 #### By Edwin Munene

 ## Description
-This is a landing page for a fictional studio
+This is a landing page for my fictional studio

 ## Setup/Installation Requirements
 * Download Zip File